symeonmattes/pjsip/README.md

 - PJSIP.acceptCall: Accepting an incoming call
 - PJSIP.muteMicrophone(arg0): Muting (arg0=true) or Unmuting (arg0=false) the microphone

+# Comments

+- This project has been tested in Android devices with armabi architecture and iPhone devices with arm64 and armv7 architecture.
+- After installation you need to add manually in Build settings the following configurations
+a.
+Apple LLVM 8.1 Preprocessing->Preprocessor Macros->(both debug/release) PJ_AUTOCONF=1
+b.
+Search paths->Header Search Paths -> (both debug/release in cordova plugin)
+  i. fulllocation/pjsua/pjmedia
+  ii. fulllocation/pjsua/pjnath
+  iii. fulllocation/pjsua/pjlib-util
+  iv. fulllocation/pjsua/pjlib
+  v. fulllocation/pjsua/pjsip

 # Known issues

 You might encounter some issues after the installation.

 - All wav files used for the phone calls have been installed in res/raw folder.
 There might be necessary to correct in scAudioManager.java the corresponding import library (import com.ionicframework.infinity4uandroidv2841245.R;).
+- All configuration in build settings in iOS need to be done manually.

 # Acknowledgement

 This plugin has been supported by [Navarino](http://navarino.gr).